Commodore 16 & Plus/4 Technical Details and Trivia

 - a UHF TV output socket - standard RCA connector

 - a cassette interface running at 300 baud.
-Compatible with earlier PET "Datasette" units - 8-pin mini-DIN
+Compatible with earlier PET "Datasette" units - 8-pin mini-DIN.
+On the C116, this was a 7-pin mini-DIN.

 - a "user port" for TTL-level RS232 signals.
 Can be used for modems, parallel printers and more - 24-pin edge connector